 AP Physics 1: Algebra-based: Example Textbook List

-For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics 1 classroom, please consult the AP Teacher Community site.
+The specified editions of the following textbooks meet the AP Physics 1curricular requirements.
+Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
+For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics 1 classroom, please consult the AP Physics Teacher Community.

 Cutnell, J. D. and Johnson, K. Physics.
 Hoboken, NJ: John Wiley & Sons.